4nd0r3ss/The-Primal-Launcher/README.md

 - Not implemented.

 Travel
-- PL Custom teleport command (can visit most maps in the game, including jail and cottage)
+- PL Custom teleport command (can visit most maps in the game, including jail and cottage).
 - Company warp (aethernet) fully functional in all 3 cities.
+- Teleport from Aetherytes to Gates and Gates to Aetherytes.

 Dungeons
 - It's possible to find some dungeons by walking around the map.